mirubinstein/NewsArt/README.md

   5. Creates a caption for the art piece
   6. Posts the image and caption to Instagram

-This requires a .env file to be created at the root directory with the following
+This requires a .env file to be created at the root directory with the following:
   * OPENAI_API_KEY=<Your OpenAI Key>
   * INSTA_USER=<Your Instagram Usernamey>
   * INSTA_PASSWORD=<Your Instagram Password>